Is Coronavirus Covered by Health Insurance in USA?

 The CARES Act or the stimulus act signed by Trump makes it mandatory for all medical insurance plans to provide coronavirus testing without any co-pay cost.

 As per an excellent report shared by New York times, the E.R. visit and other services performed would be “eligible for cost-sharing”.
-So, it is important you stay at home not for the fear of Coronavirus but the medical bills.
+So, it is important you stay at home not for the fear of Coronavirus but for the medical bills.

 You should connect with your family physician for COVID-19 testing as only a doctor can order a test kit.